 Our curriculum is based around the National Curriculum 2014.
+You can view our curriculum and the National Curriculum via the yellow buttons.

 The national curriculum is a set of subjects and standards used by primary and secondary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.